 At this point, you can start your service and check the webserver.

-You need to start Apache on AlmaLinux 8 manually by the following command:
+You need to start and enable Apache on AlmaLinux 8 manually by using the following commands:

-You can check that your Apache web server is active and running with the following command:
+You can check that your Apache web server is active and running on your server with the following command:

 sudo systemctl status httpd

 Output httpd.service - The Apache HTTP Server Loaded: loaded (/usr/lib/systemd/system/httpd.service; disabled; vendor pres> Active: active (running) since Mon 2021-09-06 08:05:21 EDT; 7s ago Docs: man:httpd.service(8) Main PID: 52316 (httpd) Status: "Started, listening on: port 80" Tasks: 213 (limit: 11409) Memory: 30.9M CGroup: /system.slice/httpd.service ...